Welcome, today is a special day for reflection, I am so glad you dropped by for our time of sharing together…

 However, being stuck in any particular area of grief ~ eg. anger, deep sadness, fear of the future without your loved one, blame, denial, regret, or an overwhelming feeling of loneliness, for a prolonged period of time, not processing your grief, isn’t healthy.

-If you find that this has happened to you, please seek professional help…so you can live the abundant life you were created for & your loved one desired you to live…
+If you find that this has happened to you, please seek professional help…so you may live the abundant life you were created to live & that your loved one desired you to live…

 Until next time dear friend…

 You’re most welcome to join me in The Reading Nook

 © 2018, Jennifer M. Ross, teawithjennifer.blog All Rights Reserved.
 Photo on Pexels.com